 #5: If you mess up, repent and recommit to purity.

 As stated before, Gerald and Nia did struggle with sexual temptation during their engagement and slipped into sexual sin.
 Nia gives praise to God for the Holy Spirit’s conviction.
 Both she and Gerald were spiritually aggrieved by their actions and committed to repentance and readjusting their lifestyles so they could better honor the Lord.
 Specifically, Nia recalls a heartrending conversation she had with Gerald some time afterward.
-In that conversation, she remembers Gerald telling her that 1) he could not allow her to lead him in sin and 2) that he did not want to lead her in sin by allowing her to lead him astray.
+In that conversation, she remembers Gerald telling her that 1) he could not allow her to lead him in sin and 2) that he did not want to lead her in sin by allowing her to lead him astray.“I was grieved in a godly way.
+I had godly sorrow, godly grief from that conversation.”

 This conversation had a profound effect on Nia.
 Though her feelings were hurt, she realized that she didn’t want to dishonor the Lord (nor be the reason Gerald dishonored Him).
 That said, Gerald follows up to say as the man he is today, he would never place the blame on his wife for leading him anywhere.
 He reiterates again the importance of the man in a relationship taking the lead and setting the example for their girlfriend, fiancée, future wife.

 Gerald closes this section with an important reminder: God is faithful to forgive our sins.
-We must be open and honest about our struggles and shortcomings, repent of those things, and resolve to recommit to following God over our own passions.
+We must be open and honest about our struggles and shortcomings, repent of those things, and resolve to recommit to following God over our own passions.“It’s never too late to do the right thing.
+You can mess up a hundred times and they can call you a hypocrite when you change your mind, but that doesn’t make changing your mind the wrong decision.”